 - Reinforcing good performance (talk to them and let them know that their good work is noticed)

 - People are not doing what they are supposed to be doing; the purpose of follow-up is to improve performance by asking, “How can I help?”

-- Giving feedback and providing clarity on what is the goal.
+- Giving feedback and providing clarity on what the goal is.

 - Find out why it’s happening.